Life Insurance Statistics for 2025

 loanReview icon

-Product Confusion
+Product confusion

 Nearly one-third of uninsured individuals (31%) express uncertainty about appropriate coverage amounts or suitable policy types.
-This knowledge gap reveals an education opportunity, as potential buyers feel overwhelmed by insurance complexity and struggle to determine protection needs without guidance.
+This knowledge gap shows an education opportunity, as potential buyers feel overwhelmed by insurance complexity and struggle to determine protection needs without guidance.

 loanVsLoan icon

-Decision Paralysis
+Decision paralysis

 uninsured icon

-Emotional and Access Barriers
+Emotional and access barriers

 Discomfort with mortality discussions prevents 18% of uninsured individuals from seeking protection.
 Many also face structural obstacles — including employer coverage limitations (13%), lack of advisor engagement (11%) and qualification concerns (9%) — impeding their path to appropriate life insurance.